 Before the first day of class, students who withdraw from the program will receive a full refund of all deposits, tuition, and fees paid except for the application fee.
 In the case of a student withdrawing from the program after the first day of classes, the school charges a withdrawal fee, and the student is refunded the calculated tuition cost of contact hours that occur on or after the date the administrative office receives a written withdrawal notice.
-All courses are calculated by the exact contract hours taken.
-For students who continue in the program but drop a course(s), there will be no refunds.
+There will be no refunds after the 7th week of the trimester for 15- week courses.
+All other courses less than 15 weeks are calculated by the exact contact hours taken.
+For students who continue in the program but drop a course(s), refunds are calculated on the cost of contact hours that occur after the drop minus the drop fee.
+For those students continuing in the program who drop a course(s), there will be no refunds after the 7th week of the trimester.
 Any time after registering for a course, the drop fee will be applicable.
 Refunds will be made within 30 days of the office receiving the written withdrawal notice.
 Refunds are made consistent with applicable state and federal regulations.

-When financial aid is available for DAOM students, refunds will be issued first to the appropriate Title IV financial aid program (if applicable), second to any non-Title IV financial aid programs (if applicable), and third to the student.
+Refunds will be issued first to the appropriate Title IV financial aid program (if applicable), second to any non-Title IV financial aid programs (if applicable), and third to the student.